frichter/ore/README.rst

                         Variants within this distance of the TSS are considered
-  --upstream            Only variants UPstream of TSS --downstream          Only vars DOWNstream of TSS --annotations ANNOTATIONS
+  --upstream            Only variants UPstream of TSS --downstream          Only variants DOWNstream of TSS --annotations ANNOTATIONS
                         Annotation file locations passed as a comma-separated list.
 Only variants in these annotations will be